 By Julia Catalano

 It’s the end of May, three years ago.
 We pass a joint on the ferry and get lost until the line for Terminal 5 snaps into view.
 We pass through metal detectors, hard and cold in a sea of warm bodies.
 The guards dig into our bags like bees to pollen.
-You pull me aside and say let’s makesure our kids won’t have to walk through radars.
+You pull me aside and say let’s make sure our kids won’t have to walk through radars.

 Syracuse is quiet at dawn.
 I wake before the sun, before the bluejay that chirps at my withering flower pot.